CZ-NIC/yangson/docs/instance.rst

       True

-   A structured :class:`InstanceNode` value is represented as either :class:`~.instvalue.ObjectValue` or :class:`~.instvalue.ArrayValue`, see :mod:`instvalue` for details.
+   A structured :class:`InstanceNode` value is represented as either :class:`~.instvalue.ObjectValue` (subclass of :class:`dict`) or :class:`~.instvalue.ArrayValue` (subclass of :class:`list`), see :mod:`.instvalue` module for details.
 The representation of a scalar value depends on its type (see :mod:`datatype` module).
 Structured values, and some scalar values as well, are *not* the same as the values provided by the generic JSON parsing functions :func:`json.load` and :func:`json.loads`.
 Therefore, values read from JSON text need some additional processing, or “cooking”. *Yangson* methods such as :meth:`.DataModel.from_raw` take care of this step.

    .. doctest::